 Dust particles: Dust is the worst enemy of ventilation systems, dust accumulates and clogs fans, adding weight and hindering the operation of gears, generating friction and drastically limiting heat dissipation capacity.
 In addition to the above, the dust adheres to the copper surfaces of laptop dissipation systems, preventing it from being dispersed and even increasing temperatures.

-Excessive disk usage by malicious or infected programs: The intervention of a virus is capable of generating a lot of problems, including overheating, it is known that a virus is able to instruct your computer's ventilation system to reduce fan revolutions or stress hard disk usage, CPU and RAM.
+Excessive disk usage by malicious or infected programs: The intervention of a virus is capable of generating a lot of problems, including overheating, it is known that a virus can instruct your computer's ventilation system to reduce fan revolutions or stress hard disk usage, CPU and RAM.
 It is very important to have your operating system and antivirus updated to avoid these problems.

 Mechanical and electrical problems: A hard disk is made up of very fragile pieces, a blow, sudden movement or voltage shock can generate various types of malfunction.
 There is the possibility that your hard drive has physical damage, and this can be the source of thermal problems.

-As I mentioned before, any component that suffers from overheating, will reduce its performance in order to protect its physical integrity, this in fact can generate various problems such as:
+As I mentioned before, any component that suffers from overheating will reduce its performance to protect its physical integrity, this in fact can generate various problems such as:

 Drive corruption: The problem of overheating can cause failures that result in the corruption of a drive, this is because there is a problem in the information structure and the format of the drive is unrecognizable; in some cases, hard drives are designed to block the access to information when they notice a problem that may cause you to lose or damage your files, so you will need to contact the provider to unlock it.